godotengine/godot-website/collections/_release_4_4/entry-highlights-ubershaders.md

 section: highlights
 rank: 4
 importance: 1
-anchor: "ubershaders"
+anchor: ubershaders
-title: "Ubershaders"
+title: Ubershaders to reduce stutter
-blockquote: "uber-exciting!"
+blockquote: uber-exciting!
 text: |
   Ubershaders are at load time pre-compiled versions of each shader with all their features.